bas-ansible-roles-collection/postgresql9-server/tests/README.md

 The *Testing* environment tests a single scenario:

-* Installs PostgreSQL server and contrib packages, and generates main configuration file
+* Installs PostgreSQL server and contrib packages, from non-system sources
+* Configures the system firewall
+* Configures PostgreSQL main and client authentication configuration files

 The *Local Testing* environment tests multiple scenarios:

-1. ...
+1. *Basic*
+  * Installs PostgreSQL server and contrib packages, from non-system sources
+  * Configures the system firewall
+  * Configures PostgreSQL main and client authentication configuration files
+2. *System Only*
+  * Installs PostgreSQL server and contrib packages, from system only sources
+  * Configures the system firewall
+  * Configures PostgreSQL main and client authentication configuration files

 **Note:** *Local Testing* environments test scenarios on all operating systems this role supports.
 Services providing *Testing* environments may limit which operating system are available (e.g. SemaphoreCI only supports Ubuntu Trusty).